chris-poed/kotlin-diary/kotlin_bites/09_using_gradle.md

 Gradle comes installed with IntelliJ and new projects come with some basic configuration already setup, so you won't need to install and setup Gradle separately.

-## Installing a library
+## The build script

+Kotlin projects contains a file named `build.gradle` — also called a build script.
+This file is used by Gradle to build the project, including any dependencies.

-Open the file `build.gradle` of the previous `hello` project.
+Open the file `build.gradle` located in the previously created `hello` project.
 It should look more or less like this:

 ```gradle
 plugins {